liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/03-updating-6.2-css-code/02-updating-6.2-css-rules-and-imports.markdown

 # Updating 6.2 CSS Rules and Imports [](id=updating-6.2-css-rules-and-imports)

 @product-ver@ uses Bootstrap 4's CSS rule syntax.
-The new syntax lets developers leverage Bootstrap 4 features and improvements.
 Font Awesome icons have also been moved, requiring changes to your imports.
 If your theme uses the Liferay Themes Node.js SDK, the Gulp `upgrade` task reports automatic CSS updates and suggests manual updates.
 For example, here is part of the task log for the Lunar